spacesoldier/starty/README.md

 Next, it's a good moment to think about the way the client may perform its operations.
 Probably it could be useful to imagine it has several inputs dedicated to the `methods` used for calling an external API endpoint.
+And we also need to know what to do when the external API call ended with `success` or with `fail` result by providing the function names which handle these sorts of result.
+Thus, an example of a client may look  like following:
 ```yaml
 # a client which purpose is to call an external API
 auth-api:   # client name